 1- Search the "Catfish" using NumLookup

 Wouldn't it be great if you could look up a phone number and get the full name of the person who owns it?
 The good thing here is that most people, catfish or not, will always share their phone number with you.
 Also, you can look up their phone number without letting them know.
 That way, you can continue to act normal and not come across as being overly suspicious.
-This is called phone directory lookup and only takes a few seconds.
+This is called reverse phone lookup and only takes a few seconds.
 You can use NumLookup to perform free searches.
 With NumLookup, you are not required to create an account or subscribe in order to perform lookups.

 NumLookup is able to tell you if the phone number is a regular phone number or a VOIP-based phone number, such as Google Voice phone number.
 A Catfish will almost always use a VOIP-based phone number.
 If the phone is a VOIP number, do not hesitate to ask for the person's real phone number.
 Kindly explain that your security is the most important thing for you, and you do not compromise on not knowing the real phone number.
 If the person hesitates, simply walk away.
 The person is most likely a Catfish or just not the right person for you.